stevecochrane/protoclimber/README.md

 I wanted climbing to feel strategic, not just a means to get from point A to point B. There are a lot of small optimizations you can make to climb further.
-I had ideas for moving surfaces and hazards and such to add more of a timing element, maybe even a turn-based feel, but for reasons I can't remember, I moved on.
+I had ideas for moving surfaces and hazards and such to add more of a timing element, maybe even a turn-based feel, but I ran out of time and moved on.

 ## Branch Info